codership/documentation/galeracluster/source/sslconfig.rst

 -----------------------
 Enabling SSL
 -----------------------
+.. _`enable-ssl`:

-There are three vectors that you can secure with :abbr:`SSL (Secure Socket Layer)`: the database server and client as well as replication traffic from Galera Cluster.
+There are three vectors that you can secure through :abbr:`SSL (Secure Socket Layer)`: traffic between the database server and client, replication traffic within Galera Cluster, and the :term:`State Snapshot Transfer`.

-.. note:: While the configurations shown here do enable SSL for replication traffic and the database server and client, they do not enable it on any form of :term:`State Snapshot Transfer`.
-In order to use SSL for state transfers, you must take several additional steps, depending on the method you prefer to use.
+.. note:: The configurations shown here cover the first two.
+The procedure for securing state snapshot transfers through SSL varies depending on the SST method you use.
 For more information, see :doc:`sslsst`.

 ^^^^^^^^^^^^^^^^^^^^^^